-The Native Antigen Company manufacturers a wide range of virus-host cell receptors using state-of-the-art expression and purification techniques.
+The Native Antigen Company manufacturers Retrovirus receptors using state-of-the-art expression and purification techniques.
 Custom preparation of recombinant and native proteins for a broad range of disease states is also available upon request.

 Retrovirus Receptors Background

-Retroviruses comprise a large and diverse family of enveloped positive-sense RNA viruses (7-12 kb ssRNA[+] genome) that replicate in a host cell through the process of reverse transcription.
+Retroviruses comprise a large and diverse family of enveloped positive-sense RNA viruses (7-12 kb ssRNA[+] genome) that replicate in a host cell through the process of reverse transcription, after gaining entry by a variety of host-encoded retrovirus receptors.
 The different genuses of retrovirus virions have diverse morphology, but they are defined by common taxonomic denominators, including structure, composition and replicative properties (Coffin 1992, 1996).
 Retroviridae is subdivided into Orthoretrovirinae and Spumaretrovirinae.
 Retroviruses are further subdivided into seven groups defined by evolutionary relatedness, each with the taxonomic rank of genus.

 Within Orthoretrovirinae the various genus are;